MarniLuka/Horiseon/README.md

 ## Description

-For this project, we took an already written starter code and refactored it to meet the Acceptance Criteria.
-This will make it easier for another developer to make changes later on if needed.
+For this project, we took an already written starter code and refactored it to meet the given criteria.
+This will make it easier for another developer to read and to make changes later on if needed.

 - All links were edited and tested to make sure they function correctly.
 - HTML properties were reclassed for optimization and to follow semantic structure.